-Spring Manufacturers Institute staff members are (l-r): Jim Wood, Regulatory Compliance Manager; Dina Travis Sanchez, Administrative Coordinator; Lynne Carr, General Manager; Gary McCoy, SPRINGS Magazine Editor.
+Spring Manufacturers Institute staff members are (l-r): Jim Wood, Regulatory Compliance Manager; Dina Travis Sanchez, Administrative Coordinator; Lynne Carr, Executive Director; Gary McCoy, SPRINGS Magazine Editor.

 The Spring Manufacturers Institute (SMI), founded in 1933, is an association of companies that manufacture springs, and their associate suppliers.
 The members of SMI work together to meet the key issues of the industry worldwide: quality, materials, technology, government regulations.

 - To promote and protect interests of springmakers in the United States and Canada.

 - To serve as a clearinghouse and source of information on the many facets of business relating to the industry.

 - To establish a cordial relationship among members, and between members and suppliers to the industry.